jennyrrrrr/jennyrrrrr/README.md

 ### Hi there 👋

-hope you are having a nice day 💖
+I hope you are having a nice day 💖

 <!-- I think there's a fault in my code~🌟 -->